 Are the contents of the website shared on social media?

-For now, the content from the English website is available on Facebook, Instagram, and Twitter.
-You may also follow the Italian social media channels on Facebook, Twitter, Instagram, and YouTube.
+For now, content from the English website is available on Facebook, Instagram, Twitter, and Youtube.

 How can I submit my contribution for the UK CL website?

 All submissions for the UK CL website can be sent to email@example.com.
 They will then be reviewed and considered for publication.